College Football Playoff National Championship: Venues

 AT&T Stadium, in Arlington, Texas, hosted the first College Football Playoff National Championship game, in January 2015.

 Cities across the United States can bid on the National Championship Game each year.
 The number of cities capable of bidding for the event is restricted by a requirement to have a stadium with at least 65,000 seats.
 The stadium restriction would limit the bidding to most cities with a National Football League franchise, since all but four of the stadiums in the league meet the capacity requirements, and in practice all National Championship venues chosen for up to and including the 2026 game are also home to at least one NFL franchise.
 Unlike the Super Bowl, there is no de jure restriction on climate.
-A venue can not host a semi-final game and the National Championship Game in the same season.
+A venue cannot host a semifinal game and the National Championship Game in the same season.

 Host cities/regions

 The first 10 championship games were each held in a different venue.
 The 2025 game was the first to be contested in a venue that had previously hosted a CFP title game.